psiori/sample.js/README.md

 npm install chai  --save-dev
 ```

-Remember to user the "-g" flag when installing grunt in order to install it globally for all users.
+Remember to user the "-g" flag when installing grunt and other packages in order to install it globally for all users.
+Installing globally sometimes helps resolve dependency issues, e.g. for the uglify and mocha packages

 Check your installation by running
 ```Shell